graff1452/OSOC/README.md

   run`, because `trm.o` from *before* the fix was still sitting there looking "up to date" to Make.
 A full `rm -rf am/build klib/build <program>/build` is the reliable fix when a previous build attempt errored out partway through.
-  Same failure mode showed up worse on a second machine while building `fceux-am`: `emufile.o` on disk was only 40 bytes and `file` reported it as plain `data`, not a real object — almost certainly left behind by some earlier build attempt that got interrupted or errored out partway through (exact cause unconfirmed), but `make` still treated it as valid and handed it straight to the linker, which failed with `file not recognized: file format not recognized`.
-Same fix, same lesson: when a build looks wrong and you can't otherwise explain why, don't trust partial state — wipe every relevant `build/` directory and force a full rebuild from scratch rather than debugging around a possibly-corrupt cache:
+  Same failure mode showed up worse on two separate machines while building `fceux-am`: `emufile.o` on disk was only 40 bytes and `file` reported it as plain `data`, not a real object.
+Root cause, confirmed by reproducing it: a test script wrapped `make ARCH=minirv-npc run` in a short `timeout`, but that command compiles ~200 C++ files (every FCEUX board driver) *and* runs the simulation as one unit — compiling alone can take several minutes, so the timeout killed `g++` mid-write on whatever file it was compiling at the time, leaving a truncated object behind.
+The next `make` then trusted that corrupt file as "already built" and handed it straight to the linker, which failed with `file not recognized: file format not recognized`.
+Fix at the source: never wrap a *build* step in a short timeout — only the *run* step is unbounded by design (FCEUX loops forever), so only that step should ever be time-limited; building must always be allowed to run to completion.
+When this class of corruption does happen (from this bug or any other interrupted build), the recovery is the same as above:
   ```bash
   rm -rf ~/Desktop/OSOC/ysyx-workbench/abstract-machine/am/build
   rm -rf ~/Desktop/OSOC/ysyx-workbench/abstract-machine/klib/build